A finite-element Delta-Sternheimer approach for computing accurate all-electron RPA correlation energies of polyatomic molecules: Finite element method and Mesh adaptive refinement

 The core idea of adaptive refinement is to locally enrich the mesh in areas where the estimated error is large, while keeping a coarser mesh in regions where the error is small.
 This strategy not only effectively improves accuracy, but also avoids the dramatic increase in computational workload associated with global refinement.
 By iterating the adaptive refinement process several times, the mesh distribution can be progressively optimized, concentrating computational effort precisely where it is most needed.

 In the adaptive refinement process, a posteriori error estimator is used to generate an error indicator for each mesh element.
-For the boundary-value problem Eq.~\ref{eq:Lap}, the K-th element error indicator $\eta_K$ is defined as follows,
+For the boundary-value problem Eq.~\ref{eq:Lap}, the error indicator $\eta_K$ on the element $K$ is defined as follows,

-Here, $h_K$ denotes the diameter of element K, and $h_e$ denotes the diameter of a face (3 dimensional) or an edge (2 dimensional) of element K. The quantity $\frac{\partial u_h}{\partial \bf{n}}$ represents the derivative of the FE solution $u_h$ in the outward normal direction on the face (3 dimensional) or edge (2 dimensional) e. $\mathcal{E}_{K}$ denotes the set of all faces (3 dimensional) or edges (2 dimensional) of element K.
+where, $h_K$ denotes the diameter of element $K$, and $h_e$ denotes the diameter of a face (3 dimensional) or an edge (2 dimensional) of element $K$.
+The quantity $\frac{\partial u_h}{\partial \bf{n}}$ represents the derivative of the FE solution $u_h$ in the outward normal direction on the face (3 dimensional) or edge (2 dimensional) $e$. $\mathcal{E}_{K}$ denotes the set of all faces (3 dimensional) or edges (2 dimensional) of element $K$.

 Accordingly, the global a posteriori error estimate can be defined as follows,